Varad1706/Silent-risk/README.md

 📌 Overview

-SilentRisk is an AI-powered health monitoring system designed to detect early health risks by analyzing daily smartphone signals such as usage patterns, activity data, and behavioral indicators.
-The system aims to identify potential health concerns early, provide a preliminary AI-based diagnosis, and alert users so they can take timely action.
+SilentRisk is an AI-based health surveillance system which is aimed at identifying early health risks by studying the daily smartphone signals including use, activity, and behavioral records.
+The system is designed to detect open health issues in the initial stage, give a preliminary diagnosis based on artificial intelligence and warn users in order to act promptly.

-Many health risks develop silently — SilentRisk focuses on catching those warning signs before they become serious.
+There are a great number of health risks that arise out of silence SilentRisk aims at detecting these red flags before they become dangerous.

 🎯 Objectives

-- Detect early health risks using everyday smartphone data
+- Identify possible health threats at an early stage based on daily smartphone information.

-- Apply AI/ML models for intelligent health risk prediction
+- Intelligent prediction of health risk using AI/ML models.

-- Provide timely alerts and basic diagnostic insights
+- Issue early notices and fundamental diagnosis.

-- Promote preventive healthcare and user awareness
+- Market preventative health and awareness.

 📊 Data Sources (Examples)